This is Apple class's web page. Our teacher is Miss Bean. Our web page shows what we are learning, class news and some useful links.

-We would really appreciate it if all children could practise reading and spelling the high frequency words (which can be found HERE).
+We would really appreciate it if all children could practice reading and spelling the common exception words.
+These are the words that children should be spelling correctly and can be found here.

 We have put together some questions which can be used when talking about books with your child at home.
 These will help to develop their understanding of the text.
 We have grouped these into Questions for developing readers, Questions for reading and Questions for more able readers.